Lava launches budget phone with big display, battery

-New Delhi: To support online education amid the second wave of Covid-19, domestic smartphone brand Lava on Tuesday launched a new smartphone -- Z2 Max -- that comes with a big screen and massive battery.
+New Delhi, May 11 (IANS) To support online education amid the second wave of Covid-19, domestic smartphone brand Lava on Tuesday launched a new smartphone -- Z2 Max -- that comes with a big screen and massive battery.

 Priced at Rs 7,799, the smartphone with a 7-inch HD+ display and a 6000mAh battery is available at Lava's e-store and major online and offline channels.